anjjriit/view-maker/README.md

 in those view files to @extends('layouts.whatever-your-master-page-is-named').

-Please note that the make:auth command also creates a controller that returns the user to a specific page for logging in and registering, so you will have to modify that one as well if you want the master page extended there as well.
+Please note that the make:auth command also creates a controller that returns the user to a specific page for logging in and registering, so you will have to modify that view as well if you want your generated master page extended there as well.

 ## make:crud